OK Computer: Tracks 1–6

 William Shakespeare's Romeo and Juliet inspired the lyrics for "Exit Music (For a Film)".
 Initially Yorke wanted to work lines from the play into the song, but the final draft of the lyrics became a broad summary of the narrative.
 He said: "I saw the Zeffirelli version when I was 13 and I cried my eyes out, because I couldn't understand why, the morning after they shagged, they didn't just run away.
 It's a song for two people who should run away before all the bad stuff starts."
 Yorke compared the opening of the song, which mostly features his singing paired with acoustic guitar, to Johnny Cash's At Folsom Prison.
 Mellotron choir and other electronic voices are used throughout the track.
 The song climaxes with the entrance of drums and distorted bass run through a fuzz pedal.
-The climactic portion of the song is an attempt to emulate the sound of trip hop group Portishead, but in a style that bass player Colin Greenwood called more "stilted and leaden and mechanical".
+The climactic portion of the song is an attempt to emulate the sound of trip hop group Portishead, but in a style that the bassist, Colin Greenwood, called more "stilted and leaden and mechanical".
 The song concludes by fading back to Yorke's voice, acoustic guitar and Mellotron.

 "Let Down" contains multilayered arpeggiated guitars and electric piano.
 Jonny Greenwood plays his guitar part in a different time signature to the other instruments.
 O'Brien said the song was influenced by Phil Spector, a producer and songwriter best known for his reverberating "Wall of Sound" recording techniques.
 The lyrics, Yorke said, are about a fear of being trapped, and "about that feeling that you get when you're in transit but you're not in control of it—you just go past thousands of places and thousands of people and you're completely removed from it".
 Of the line "Don't get sentimental / It always ends up drivel", Yorke said: "Sentimentality is being emotional for the sake of it.
 We're bombarded with sentiment, people emoting.
 That's the Let Down.
 Feeling every emotion is fake.
 Or rather every emotion is on the same plane whether it's a car advert or a pop song."
 Yorke felt that scepticism of emotion was characteristic of Generation X and that it had informed the band's approach to the album.

 "Karma Police" has two main verses that alternate with a subdued break, followed by a different ending section.
 The verses centre around acoustic guitar and piano, with a chord progression indebted to the Beatles' "Sexy Sadie".
 Starting at 2:34, the song transitions into an orchestrated section with the repeated line "For a minute there, I lost myself".
-It ends with guitarist Ed O'Brien generating feedback using a delay effect.
+It ends with feedback generated with a delay effect.
 The title and lyrics to "Karma Police" originate from an in-joke during The Bends tour; Jonny Greenwood said "whenever someone was behaving in a particularly shitty way, we'd say 'The karma police will catch up with him sooner or later.'"